Ronald Nored

-Ronald Nored (born March 1, 1990) is an American basketball coach, currently an assistant coach for the Atlanta Hawks of the National Basketball Association (NBA).
-Previously he served as the head coach of the Long Island Nets of the NBA G League, and an assistant coach for the Maine Red Claws of the Boston Celtics organization.
-He is a former point guard for Butler University's basketball team.
+Ronald Nored (born March 1, 1990) is an American basketball coach and former player who is currently the head men's basketball coach at Butler University, his alma mater.
+Previously he served as the head coach of the Long Island Nets of the NBA G League, an assistant coach for the Maine Red Claws of the Boston Celtics organization, and assistant coach for the Indiana Pacers and Atlanta Hawks of the National Basketball Association (NBA).

 Playing career

 High school

 Nored starred as an all-state point guard for Homewood High School in Homewood, Alabama, averaging 15.3 points and 6.9 rebounds per game as a senior, when he led the team to a 31–5 record and a state finals appearance in 2008.
 His career-high game came as a junior when he scored 38 points against Briarwood Christian High School.
 During his senior year, Nored made a verbal commitment to Western Kentucky University, but backed out after coach Darrin Horn left for the University of South Carolina.
 He turned down an academic scholarship to Harvard University and basketball offers from Samford University and the University of South Alabama to instead play for Brad Stevens at Butler, just a few miles away from his grandparents' house in Indianapolis.